neko314/neko314.github.io/profile.md

 **This is the site that I developed at Actindi, Inc. in Tokyo in 2019-2020**

 The site is a web media for parents whom want to find where to go to with their children.
 In 2020, I developed new EC site (subdomain of the media site)and we start to sale web tickets on the site.
 The users can get tickets online in advance at a bargain!
 Many users tell us the tickets help them to go out easy with their young children.
+I'm so happy to hear these reviews and very proud to developing a wonderful product.